 Step 1: Apply to the Graduate School at Texas Woman’s University

 Navigate online to www.twu.edu/admissions/ to begin the process.
 Applications will not be processed by the School of Occupational Therapy without Graduate School application.

-Step 2: Submit the Recommendation Form documenting COTA work experience.
+Step 2: Submit the MOT Bridge Applicant Recommendation Form documenting COTA work experience.

-Contact your supervising OTR and present them with the enclosed recommendation form and instruction letter.
+Contact your supervising OTR and present them with the MOT Bridge Applicant Recommendation Form and instruction letter.
 As indicated in the instruction letter provide the supervising therapist with an envelope for the recommendation form to be sealed and signed.
 You will submit this with your application packet.
-You may submit one additional Recommendation Form or letter of recommendation from an OTR who is familiar with your work experience.
+You may submit one additional MOT Bridge Applicant Recommendation Form or letter of recommendation from an OTR who is familiar with your work experience.

 Step 3: Obtain two sets of official transcripts from all institutions of higher education attended

-Step 4: Complete the Plan for Completion of Prerequisites form
+Step 4: Complete the Plan to Complete Prerequisites form

 Attach copies of course descriptions of prerequisites taken at schools other than TWU.
 Include course descriptions of both courses completed and courses planned.
 Do not leave any blanks on this form.
 To verify whether a course meets prerequisite requirements contact the School of Occupational Therapy admissions secretary at 940-898-2801 or firstname.lastname@example.org.